epfl-dlab/website_classification/README.md

-# Semester project: Language-independent websites embeddings
+# Language-independent websites embeddings

-This repository contains the code supporting the semester project semester.
-The project report can be found under .
+This repository contains the code supporting the semester project.
+The project report can be found under ??.

+The code is arranged by folders, depending of the